microsoft/vscode-edge-devtools/README.md

 ### Launching the browser via the side bar view
 * Start Microsoft Edge via the side bar
-  * Click the `Elements for Microsoft Edge` view in the side bar
+  * Click the `Elements for Microsoft Edge` view in the side bar.
-  * Click the `Open a new tab` icon to launch the browser (if it isn't open yet) and open a new tab
+  * Click the `Open a new tab` icon to launch the browser (if it isn't open yet) and open a new tab.
 * Attach the Elements tool via the side bar view
-  * Click the `Attach` icon next to the tab to open the Elements tool
+  * Click the `Attach` icon next to the tab to open the Elements tool.

 ### Launching the browser manually
 * Start Microsoft Edge with remote-debugging enabled on port 9222:
   * `msedge.exe --remote-debugging-port=9222`
-  * Navigate the browser to the desired URL
+  * Navigate the browser to the desired URL.
 * Attach the Elements tool via a command:
-  * Run the command - Elements for Microsoft Edge: Attach to a target
+  * Run the command `Elements for Microsoft Edge: Attach to a target`
-  * Select a target from the drop down
+  * Select a target from the drop down.

 # Contributing